Abdulla Qodiriy

 Abdulla Qodiriy (Note: Abdulla Qodiriy; Абдулла́ Кадыри́.
 Spelled Abdullah Qodiriy and Abdullah Kadiri in some English sources.)
 (April 10, 1894 – October 4, 1938) was an Uzbek playwright, poet, writer, and literary translator.
 Qodiriy was one of the most influential Uzbek writers of the 20th century.
 He introduced realism into Uzbek literature through his historical novels and influenced many other Central Asian novelists.

 Qodiriy wrote under various pen names, the most renowned being Julqunboy.
 His early works were influenced by the Jadid movement.
-Qodiriy was executed during the Great Purge under the leadership of Joseph Stalin.
+Qodiriy was executed during the Great Purge under Joseph Stalin.

 Life

 Abdulla Qodiriy was born on April 10, 1894, in Tashkent, then Russian Turkestan.
 His father, Qodirbobo, was 74 years old when Qodiriy was born.
 Qodiriy did a variety of menial jobs before a merchant hired him as a book copier.
 He became interested in writing in the middle of the 1910s.

 Qodiriy was briefly arrested in 1926 for his article "Yigʻindi gaplar" ("A Collection of Rumors") that was published in Mushtum.
 Later, he enjoyed the protection and patronage of the Uzbek communist party leader, Akmal Ikramov, but was left exposed by Ikramov's arrest in 1937.
 He was arrested again on December 31, 1937, as "enemy of the people".
 He was executed on October 4, 1938, in Tashkent.